LALITHA-14/MY_PROJECTS/Automated Task Tracker/README.md

-1.Open Exports/TaskTrackerFlow-v1.zip and import into Power Automate (My Flows → Import).
+1.Open Exports/AutomatedTaskTracker.zip and import into Power Automate (My Flows → Import).

-2.Open Exports/TaskList.csv and create a SharePoint list (or manually create using the column names in Documentation).
+2.Open Exports/Excel.csv and create a SharePoint list (or manually create using the column names in Documentation).

-3.Open Reports/TaskDashboard.xlsx in Excel to view the live dashboard.